 These dijon mustard roasted potatoes have only 6 ingredients, and take minimal effort and time to make them.
 Don’t be fooled by the ease of this recipe though, they’re a simple side dish that packs serious flavor.

-Step 3: Toss the potatoes and the ‘marinade’ together in a big bowl until they’re evenly coated.
+- Toss the potatoes and the ‘marinade’ together in a big bowl until they’re evenly coated.
 Transfer the potatoes to a baking sheet, and toss them in the oven!

-45 minutes later and you’ve got PERFECTLY crispy, delicious potatoes!
+45 minutes later and you’ve got PERFECTLY crispy delicious potatoes!
 I mean… look at that golden brown color!